Rachel Hunter: Personal life

 In the late 1980s, Hunter was in a relationship with rock musician Kip Winger.

 At the age of 21, Hunter met rock star Rod Stewart, 24 years her senior, in a Los Angeles nightclub.
 They married three months later at the Beverly Hills Presbyterian Church in Beverly Hills, California, on 15 December 1990.
-Together they have two children: Renée (b.
-1992) and Liam (b.
-1994).
-They separated in January 1999 after eight years of marriage, and their divorce was finalised on 2 November 2006.
+Together they have two children.
+Stewart and Hunter separated in January 1999 after eight years of marriage, and their divorce was finalised on 2 November 2006.

 She had a year-long relationship with Canadian NHL ice hockey player Sean Avery in 2004, and in 2006 began a three-year relationship with Jarret Stoll, 13 years her junior, also a Canadian NHL player who played for, and won the Stanley Cup with, the Los Angeles Kings.
-Her son Liam was a junior player being mentored by him while playing for the LA Kings Juniors when they first met.
 Stoll proposed to Hunter in 2008 whilst he accompanied her on a trip home to her native New Zealand later that year and they were due to marry on 14 August 2009, but the wedding was called off by Stoll seven weeks prior to their wedding day.